onflow/flow/docs/content/nft-marketplace/handling-accounts.md

 ## Sign-in/up functionality for Users

-On many blockchains, dapps offer the Connect Wallet button to let users connect their wallets.
+On many blockchains, decentralized apps offer the Connect Wallet button to let users connect their wallets.
 Flow blockchain tries to make things even more friendlier for the end-users.
 It allows applications to offer users the opportunity to register for a wallet (aka create a wallet) if they do not have a Flow wallet already.
 If users already have a wallet, the Sign-in/up functionality authenticates the user.

 Sign-in/up functionality is implemented using [FCL](fcl/).
 The following documentation provides details on how to implement this functionality on the application frontend: